jakejones2/articles-api/README.md

 }
 ```

 After creating a new user, you will **never again** get access to your password, so keep it safe!
-To modify content related to this user, gain an access token via POST `/auth` or GET `/refresh`, and add this to your **authorization header**.
+To modify content related to this user, gain an access token via POST `/auth` or GET `/refresh`, and add this to an **authorization header** on future requests.
 For more information, see _Authorization_.

 ### DELETE